 Transitions of Care

 Roles vary by care setting, but the following personnel may be involved in the development of an ongoing care management plan.

-Acute care: RN, LCSW, MSW, APC, PharmD
+Acute Care: RN, LCSW, MSW, APP, PharmD

-Ambulatory care: MD, RN, LPN, LCSW, MSW, PharmD
+Ambulatory Care: MD, RN, LPN, LCSW, MSW, PharmD

-Emergency care: RN, EMT, paramedic, PharmD
+Emergency Care: RN, EMT, paramedic, PharmD

-Health plans/ACO: RN, LPN, LCSW, MSW, PharmD
+Health Plans/ACO: RN, LPN, LCSW, MSW, PharmD

+Transitions of Care